|Music Museum - Reflection on the role of Curator

 TRAVEL LOG OF MUSIC ADVENTURES

 This week I enjoyed a visit to see the Link-Up Sustaining Connections Art for Well-being display.
 We had morning tea with the project team and even sang some songs with well-known artist and singer, Aunty Rhonda Collard.
-It is well worth visiting the exhibition if it comes to your region.
-If not, check the Link-up website to read about this inspiring project of artwork with Stolen Generations communities around Queensland.
+Read about this inspiring project of artwork with Stolen Generations communities around Queensland.

 SOLAR-POWERED MUSICAL PLAYGROUND???

 Whaaaat?
 An Electric Musical Playground?
 How does that work?
 Richie's Electric Playground You Tube

 Richie Allen, Jolt Creatives, Robotics Consultant and Sound Artist.

 MUSICAL CURIOSITY - BUILD YOUR OWN SOLAR HOUSE WITH MUSIC

 "Get ready for a revolutionary science experience.
 Build your very own musical home that can be powered by natural sunlight or, when the sun is down, a hand powered DC generator.
 The house features, a working LED sign display, doorbell, windmill and musical sound.
 Enjoy listening to the music in the house anywhere and anytime!
 At the same time learn about green energy."